home-assistant/home-assistant.io/source/_integrations/matter.md

 10) Open the device in Google Home and press the settings button (jog wheel) in the top right.
 11) Click `Linked Matter apps and services`.
 12) Press the button `Link apps and services` to link the device to Home Assistant.
-13) Choose Home Assistant from the list, you are redirected to the Home Assistant companion app now.
+13) Choose Home Assistant from the list, you are redirected to the Home Assistant Companion app now.
 Press `Add device`.
 14) Your device will now be commissioned to Home Assistant.
 When the process finishes, you're redirected to the device page in Home Assistant.